-Simon Engler obtained his BSc in Astrophysics & Mathematics in 2001 from St. Mary’s University.
-He then worked and studied as a scientific programmer at the University of Amsterdam in the Center for Computational Sciences until 2003.
-Upon his return to Canada, he worked on various software development projects.
+Simon Engler is the research assistant for HI-SEAS and a PhD student in Computer Science at the University of Hawaii on Manoa Campus.
+Simon was the Crew Engineer for HI-SEAS Mission 1 and spend four months living inside the dome.
+He conducts research in robotics, human-robot interaction, and is currently designing mathematical models predicting human energy consumption to forecast for planetary missions.
+Simon obtained his BSc in Astrophysics & Mathematics in 2001 from St. Mary’s University.
+He also worked/studied as a scientific programmer at the University of Amsterdam in the Center for Computational Sciences until 2003.
 In 2006 Simon joined the Canadian Armed Forces and served with 1 Combat Engineer Regiment for five years.
 He served a ten month combat tour in 2009 where in addition to his regular duties he built and tested a robotic platform.
 The robotic platform is now on display at the Military Museum in Calgary.
 He then enrolled a MSc robotics program at the Schulich School of Engineering at the University of Calgary.
-Currently, Simon is on an internship at the Robotics Institute at Carnegie Mellon University.
-He is helping with Zoe, the first Astrobiological robot prototype being designed for a mission on Mars.
-Simon is an avid hiker, and can be found on hiking trails in the rocky mountains in the summer.
-Simon also continues his studies in space sciences and conducts spectroscopic research on binary star systems at the Rotheney Astrophysical Observatory.
+Simon participated in an internship at the Robotics Institute at Carnegie Mellon University helping with Zoe, the first Astrobiological robot prototype being designed for a mission on Mars.
+Simon enjoys hiking on the Hawaiian trails, snorkeling, and sailing his 37′ Rafiki Cutter sailboat.